Ten Great Places to Go Fishing In St Louis, on Lakes & Rivers

 Just over 15 minutes west from Hwy 40 and 270, or 35 minutes from the St Louis Arch, the Busch Conservation area has over 30 lakes to fish from totaling 550 acres of water, and almost 7,000 acres of natural beauty.

 Suitable for family gathering events and picnics, dates, or just take a mini-vacation and get away from it all enjoying nature.
+Boat rides anyone?
+It might be one of the best bargains in town.

 Want a tour of the area right now?
 The first 1 minute and 12 seconds of the video at the top is mostly about fishing here.